mckennapsean/dissertation/plan-of-work.md

 2. focus the design activity framework as being specific to visualization

 - emphasize several key visualization-theory components, like the nested model and extension of the 9-stage framework for design studies
-- clarify this focus in the introduction and throughout the dissertation, especially the case studies
+- clarify this focus in the introduction and throughout the dissertation, especially the case studies: what does this framework provide over previous work?